LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 - Press and hold the **SK1** button to display FM specific information: CTCSS / DCS and squelch setting.

-#### Listening on a repeater input
+#### Reverse repeater operation

-- Pressing the **SK1** button and **Function** button enables the radio to receive on the input to a repeater.
+- Pressing and hold the **Hash** key and the Tx and Rx frequencies for the channel will be exchanged.
+The channel name is shown in inverse video.

-  - This works on both DMR and FM repeaters.
+- The radio remains locked in Reverse repeater mode even if the channel or zone is changed.
-  - This also shows the channel information as described above.
+- To exit from Reverse repeater mode, press and hold **Hash**

 <div style="page-break-after: always; break-after: page;"></div>